-For one of best viewpoints over London, head to the bandstand.
+For one of the best viewpoints over London, head to the bandstand.
 On a clear day, you can see the City skyline in all its glory.

 5. For nature trails and gardens

 The Horniman Museum is set in 16 acres of gardens, meadows and nature trails.
 Sit for a while by the sunken garden, which is a riot of colour.
-Also known as the Dye Garden, this was built in 1936 in the Arts & Crafts style, and showcases dozens of dye plants, grouped according to the colour they produce.
+Also known as the Dye Garden, this was built in 1936 in the Arts & Crafts style and showcases dozens of dye plants, grouped according to the colour they produce.

 Along the southern side of the sunken garden is the Medicinal Garden.
 Whilst the scientific claims for the healing properties of some of these species displayed here are dubious, others are more established.
 Take for example foxglove, from which digoxin, used to treat heart conditions originates.
 Or the humble broad bean, which is a rich source of levodopa, used to treat Parkinson”s Disease.